gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 A language plugin will need to register the compiled output type for each source set.
 Then it will be possible for a component to only attach to those language source sets that have an appropriate output type.

-#### Test cases

-- Fail when an unsupported language is used as input to a binary. eg Can't use a JavaSourceSet as input to a native binary.

-#### Open issues

-- Plugin should be able to declare the file types that a custom binary can be assembled from
-    - Infrastructure would take care of linking up the appropriate source languages based on this.
-- custom sourceSets declared via 'sources' DSL must always be declared with their type (even its type is obvious) e.g:

-    apply plugin:'cpp'

-    sources {
-        lib {
-            cpp(CppSourceSet)
-        }
-    }

 ## Feature: Build author declares dependencies for custom library

 Change the sample plugin so that it allows Java and custom libraries to be used as dependencies: